jiangzl2016/music_emotion_recognition/README.md

 Notice

-The Salient Pitch for High-Frequency Part (> 1kHz) contain a Half-Wave-Rectification <a href = 'https://www.youtube.com/watch?v=Ll0IOk_Ltfc'>see it here</a>, it is not necessarily crucial to do this, hence, we just calculate the Second Peak for ACF(Autocorrelation Function) and it turns out to have the salient pitch within $[70Hz, 10000Hz]$
+The Salient Pitch for High-Frequency Part (> 1kHz) contain a Half-Wave-Rectification <a href = 'https://www.youtube.com/watch?v=Ll0IOk_Ltfc'>see it here</a>, it is not necessarily crucial to do this, hence, we just calculate the Second Peak for ACF(Autocorrelation Function) and it turns out to have the salient pitch within 70 ~ 10000 Hz

 ## Part 1.1 Emotion Annotation (Kernel Density Estimation)